a-ge/foodie_cities/README.md

 # Foodie Cities
-Foodie Cities is a full stack MERN (MongoDB, Express, React/Redux, NodeJS) web application that allows users to view the most popular restaurants in a specific city.
-The application utilizes the Yelp API to retrieve restaurant data.
+Foodie Cities is a full stack MERN (MongoDB, Express, React/Redux, NodeJS) web application that allows users to view<br/>
+ the most popular restaurants in a specific city.
+The application utilizes the Yelp API to retrieve restaurant data.<br/>
  Popular restaurants are those with the highest number of 'review counts'.
 Users can also bookmark restaurants if they are logged in.

 ## Table of Contents
 * [Tech Stack](#techstack)<br/>